4 Ways to Make your Mark in B2B eCommerce

 B2C eCommerce customers are already used to intuitive user interfaces or online shops for processing their purchases, but many players in the eCommerce wholesale sector are still lagging behind and some suppliers rely on outdated interfaces – or don’t have one at all.
 But intuitive and user-friendly interfaces are important to potential customers in wholesale and are often a deciding factor.

 Customer satisfaction and customer relationship management are the key buzzwords here.
 Not only do eCommerce companies need an attractive online presence, but they need to retain customers by processing orders quickly, efficiently, and correctly.
-This requires optimised inventory processes; for starters, the inventory quantity displayed in the online shop needs to be identical to the actual stock.
+This requires optimized inventory processes; for starters, the inventory quantity displayed in the online shop needs to be identical to the actual stock.
 This creates a need for inventory systems that work in real time.
 Cancelled orders, returns or reservations also need to have a “live” impact on the inventory levels.
 Making sure that the right warehouse has the right amount of the right products when they’re needed requires a complete and continuous overview of your inventory.

 Establish Long-term customer loyalty through delivery reliability